longvd-3633/expense-tracker/constitution.md

 A feature is complete when:
 1. ✅ TypeScript compiles with zero errors
 2. ✅ Works on mobile and desktop viewports
-3. ✅ Data persists correctly to LocalStorage
+3. ✅ Data persists correctly to Supabase with RLS enforced
+4. ✅ Authentication and authorization working correctly
-4. ✅ No console errors or warnings
+5. ✅ No console errors or warnings
-5. ✅ README updated if user-facing
+6. ✅ README updated if user-facing
-6. ✅ Committed with conventional commit message
+7. ✅ Committed with conventional commit message

 ### Code Style
 - **Formatting**: Prettier with default config